Seán O'Brien (rugby union, born 1987): Awards

 O'Brien was named 2010–2011 ERC European Player of the Year following a season where Leinster were Heineken Cup champions.

 He was one of five players shortlisted from the 24 Heineken Cup and 20 Amlin Challenge Cup teams that included Leinster teammates Jamie Heaslip and Isa Nacewa.

 O’Brien was ranked by the IRB among the five best players at the 2011 Rugby World Cup.

 O'Brien was awarded the 2011 Guinness/Rugby Writers of Ireland player of the year and received his award at a function in the Aviva Stadium, Dublin.

 Personal life

 In September 2014, he bought Bellamy's Pub in Ballsbridge with Leinster teammates Rob Kearney, Dave Kearney and Jamie Heaslip.
 After an extensive refurbishment, it was reopened as "The Bridge 1859".
+They have all since opened Blackrock Bar And plan to open a smaller lemon duke restaurant called ‘Little Duke”.

-Since 2018, O'Brien has been in a relationship with Sarah Rowe.
+Since 2018, O'Brien had been in a relationship with Sarah Rowe.
+They broke up in December 2020.

-Controversy

-In June 2019, O'Brien was named in the national newspaper Irish Independent as having urinated on a member of the public in a bar when drinking in Dublin after a Pro 14 match with other players.
-O'Brien admitted his guilt in an IRFU investigation.